jericho1050/hms/README.md

 - **Data Analytics**: Data visualization for various pages, Visualize key metrics and operational data in real-time
 - **Patient Management**: Efficiently manage patient records, admissions, and discharges.
-- **Appointment Management**: Efficiently manage and track appointments
+- **Appointment Management**:Efficiently manage and track appointments, with insights.
 - **Staff Management**: Staff management to ensure optimal resource allocation.
+Schedules staff based on their availability.
 - **Bed Management**: Bed management to ensure optimal ocuppancy allocation.
 - **Reports Scheduler**: Simplify sending of reports with automated email reports.
 - **Medical Records**: Maintain secure and accessible electronic medical records.
 - **Iventory Management**: Keep track of inventory and give insigths to each item.
+Ensuring an item doesn't go low in stock.
-- **AI-Powered Diagnosis Assistant**: Leverage AI to support medical healthcares identify and decision support.
+- **AI-Powered Diagnosis Assistant**: Leverage AI to support medical healthcare, identify symptoms, and support decision-making..
+- **Billing and Invoices**: Track, send, and print invoices in the dashboard; manage bills efficiently.

 ---